 You might want to start from scratch, it’s fun and you can get creative without having to worry about your content.
 The picture below shows a template I have set up.
 I have typed the name of each style, applied the style, made the changes I want and then right clicked on the style name in the gallery and hit update ‘style’ to match selection.
 Easy as pie.

-If you want to create numbered headings it is really important to follow the guidance from this brilliant website, you will find lots of other information about styles there too.
+If you want to create numbered headings, please follow the guidance on this brilliant website.
+You will find lots of other information about styles there too.

 When you are done, don’t forget to delete the text and save as a template.

 Using your template

 Yes, we are ready to rock and roll.
 Let’s put that great new template into action – now you have three choices.
 You can create a new document, you can paste your text into the template or you can apply the template to your existing document.
 These instructions are for versions of Word with the ribbon.